chaitanyasrivastav/balance-manager/README.md

 # Balance Manager
-This is build using React + Typescript + Vite + Tailwind CSS It is a simple frontend that just keeps track of amount spent on activities and splits it among all individuals that were involved in the activity.
+This is built using React + Typescript + Vite + Tailwind CSS

+It is a simple front end that tracks the amount spent on activities and splits it among all individuals involved in the activity.

-This doesnt have any backend, this is just plain simple UI
+This doesn't have any backend, this is a plain simple UI